 - Never Got to Say Goodbye: Scot often listens to a saved voice mail of his wife saying she's going to visit her mother.
 It's the last thing she ever said to him.

-- No New Fashions in the Future: Not surprising considering it's only Twenty Minutes into the Future.
-However, some characters have hair or clothes that are probably supposed to look futuristic, but wouldn't look out of place at a Dance Club.
+- No New Fashions in the Future: Not surprising considering it's only 20 Minutes into the Future.
+However, some characters have hair or clothes that are probably supposed to look futuristic, but wouldn't look out of place at a late-1990's/early-2000's Dance Club.

 - One World Order: The governments of the world coalesced into this following the upheaval of society in the face of The Plague.